edqcenter/OpenEdQ-New-Pipeline_Data/README.md

 - Most scripts are written as one common table expression (CTE) to implement a single unit of business logic, such as modifying a field to show 'New', 'Continuing', or 'Returning' students.
 - The file structure and data types of the final script, 5, follow the the structure as the ERS files received from the Institutional Research and Analyses team at the CO.
-- The business logic for enrollment is intented to align with Appendix C in the ERS Data Dictionary (CSU Access Only):https://asd.calstate.edu/ded/index.asp?ded=4&fid=3
+- The business logic for enrollment is intended to align with Appendix C in the ERS Data Dictionary (CSU Access Only): https://asd.calstate.edu/ded/index.asp?ded=4&fid=3

 **Known differences between EdQ Pipeline Data and IR & A teaching credential enrollment dashboard:**
 1. The EdQ Pipeline Data shows 1,339 enrollments for Fall term 2021 for Special Education, Mild/Moderate Disabilities while the IR & A dashboard shows 1,322 enrollments.
 This difference of 17 students is due to the IR & A dashboard using Fall 2021 profile data. https://tableau.calstate.edu/#/views/CredentialsEnrollmentProduction/TeachingCredentialEnrollment?:iid=1?iframeSizedToWindow=true&:embed=y&:showAppBanner=false&:display_count=no&:showVizHome=no&:origin=viz_share_link